ccau1/test-blockchain-client/README.md

 [x] use validator

-[ ] test cases

 [x] set terraform for deployment to ecs fargate, write HCL

 [x] set terraform for different env

 [x] use multiple accounts under a rpc endpoint

+[x] add a proxy (separate service for each chain type, single entry point for wallet side to communicate with all chain types)

+[ ] test cases

+[ ] add usage of cache & db to sync between different instances of this service

 [ ] handle rotating providers based on endpoints returned errors

 [ ] handle rotating providers based on speed

-[x] add a proxy (separate service for each chain type, single entry point for wallet side to communicate with all chain types)

 [ ] handle provider request result error